Most people think they understand how “viral” marketing works, and as such they believe they’re immune to it…

 The way a true viral outbreak tends to occur can be when a number of people in a smaller community talk about it among themselves, such as a forum, a sub-reddit, even the comments under a popular video.
-This feels much more authentic, subjects those in the small group to the same message and brand repeatedly (very important), and THEN that groups infects other groups.
+This feels much more authentic, subjects those in the small group to the same message and brand repeatedly (very important), and THEN that groups infects other groups, with their genuine enthusiasm.

-Next time you see something that is or might be viral, and feel the urge to buy, ask yourself if you’re the victim of viral marketing?
+Next time you see something that is or might be viral, and feel the urge to buy because it’s being pushed with real enthusiasm, ask yourself if you’re the victim of viral marketing?

-Of course some things naturally do go viral by themselves, but even then, stop and think before you follow them.
+Of course some things naturally do go viral by themselves, but even then, stop and think before you follow the crowd.

 “It’s gone viral” is not a reason to buy something, to associate your identity with it or to do anything else.